Book & Film Reviews

 Similarly, the flood has been the subject of midrash (Jewish interpretation of the biblical text) throughout history.
 Ancient Jewish writers sought to fill in narrative gaps in Genesis with commentaries like I Enoch and Jubilees.
 In fact, from these ancient Jewish texts, the movie draws content about the Watchers and Noah’s visit to Methuselah—narrative details not found in most biblical canons.
 Those Transformer-looking rock creatures in the film might seem like fantasy fiction invented by modern movie makers, but their role did not come out of nowhere.
 They are the fallen angels of lore—albeit their appearance a bit embellished.

-Movie Review: Noah by Darren Aronofsky & Ari Handel Read More »
+Noah by Darren Aronofsky & Ari Handel Read More »

-Review: The Bible Made Impossible by Christian Smith
+The Bible Made Impossible by Christian Smith

 I recently read Christian Smith’s book The Bible Made Impossible: Why Biblicism Is Not a Truly Evangelical Reading of Scripture (2012) published by Brazos Press.
 It critiques a form of biblical interpretation that too often treats the Bible in a wooden and rule book fashion, thereby diminishing the richness of Scripture.
 Having grown up in fundamentalism, I understand the problem he is describing.
-At the same time, I often felt he did not capture important nuances by choosing to critique the most fundamentalist version of evangelical Scripturreading.
+At the same time, I often felt he did not capture important nuances by choosing to critique the most fundamentalist version of evangelical Scripture reading.

 What is Biblicism?